zofe/rapyd-livewire/README.md

 is a laravel library of widgets (livewire abstract components) that you can extend to create administration interfaces in a concise, uncluttered, and testable manner.

+It also bundles Bootstrap, Vue, Alpine and Quill to be used as fast boilerplate for your laravel admin panels.

 min laravel version: ^8.27